Argonne scientists use artificial intelligence to improve airplane manufacturing

 The team’s computationally intensive work is being enabled by supercomputing resources at the Argonne Leadership Computing Facility, a DOE Office of Science user facility.

-The partnership between Argonne, GE Research, Edison Welding Institute and GKN Aerospace is funded by a grant from DOE’s Advanced Manufacturing Office.
+The partnership between Argonne, GE Research, EWI, and GKN Aerospace is funded by a grant from DOE’s Advanced Manufacturing Office.
 The project is entitled Probabilistic Machine Learning for Rapid Large-Scale and High-Rate Aerostructure Manufacturing.

 Argonne National Laboratory seeks solutions to pressing national problems in science and technology.
 The nation’s first national laboratory, Argonne conducts leading-edge basic and applied scientific research in virtually every scientific discipline.
 Argonne researchers work closely with researchers from hundreds of companies, universities, and federal, state and municipal agencies to help them solve their specific problems, advance America’s scientific leadership and prepare the nation for a better future.
 With employees from more than 60 nations, Argonne is managed by UChicago Argonne, LLC for the U.S. Department of Energy’s Office of Science.